- Indian (adj., n.)

 - "inhabit of India or South Asia; pertaining to India," c.
 1300 (noun and adjective), from Late Latin indianus, from India (see India).
 Applied to the aboriginal native inhabitants of the Americas from at least 1553 as a noun (1610s as an adjective), reflecting Spanish and Portuguese use, on the mistaken notion that America was the eastern end of Asia (it was also used occasionally 18c.-19c. of inhabitants of the Philippines and indigenous peoples of Australia and New Zealand.
 The Old English adjective was Indisc, and Indish (adj.) was common in 16c.

-Red Indian, to distinguish them from inhabitants of India, is first attested 1831 (Carlyle) but was not commonly used in North America.
-More than 500 modern phrases include Indian, most of them U.S. and most impugning honesty or intelligence, such as Indian giver, first attested 1765 in Indian gift:
+Red Indian, to distinguish the native Americans from inhabitants of India, is first attested 1831 in British English (Carlyle) but was not commonly used in North America.
+More than 500 modern phrases include Indian, most of them U.S. and most impugning honesty or intelligence, such as Indian gift:

 An Indian gift is a proverbial expression, signifying a present for which an equivalent return is expected.
 [Thomas Hutchinson, "History of Massachusetts Bay," 1765]

 Hence Indian giver "one who gives a gift and then asks for it back" (1848).
 Indian elephant is from c.
 1600; Indian corn is from 1620s; to walk Indian file is from 1758.
 Indian club is from 1857.
 Indian-head (adj.) in reference to U.S. copper pennies with a portrait of an Indian in profile, from 1862.